goncalo-oliveira/faas-run/README.md

 #### Secrets

-On an OpenFaaS cluster, secrets that the function has access to are loaded into the configuration model, prepended with the prefix `openfaas_secret_`.
+On an OpenFaaS cluster, secrets that the function has access to are loaded into the configuration model, prepended with the prefix `_secret_`.
 When running locally, we can add values into the `config.json` file using just the same prefix.